How Many Ounces are in 2 Quarts? A Deep Dive into Liquid Measurement

 -

-Ignoring "fluid" in fluid ounce: While often shortened to "ounce," it's important to remember that we're dealing with fluid ounces when measuring liquids.
-This differentiates it from the ounce used for weight measurement.
+Ignoring "fluid" in fluid ounce: While often shortened to "ounce," it helps to remember that we're dealing with fluid ounces when measuring liquids.
+This differentiates it from the ounce used for weight measurement And that's really what it comes down to.
+No workaround needed..

 -